maplibre/maplibre-rs/docs/src/rfc/0001-rfc-process.md

 merging the pull request, at which point the RFC is 'active', or reject it by closing the pull request.

-Whomever merges the RFC should do the following:
+Who ever merges the RFC should do the following:

 * Assign an id, using the PR number of the RFC pull request.
 (If the RFC has multiple pull requests associated with it, choose one PR number,